afragen/translations-updater/README.md

 ## Slack

-We now have a [Slack team for Translations Updater](https://translations-updater.slack.com).
-Please [click here for an invite](https://translations-updater.herokuapp.com).
+We now have a [Slack team for GitHub Updater](https://github-updater.slack.com).
+Please [click here for an invite](https://github-updater.herokuapp.com).
 You will be automatically added to the _#general_ and _#random_ channels.
 Please take a look at other channels too.